Half Marathon Training

 Post-run analysis after every Strava upload

-Every run you log gets a Signal breakdown — effort vs. plan, pace vs. heart rate, what it means for race readiness.
+Every run you log gets a Cadence breakdown — effort vs. plan, pace vs. heart rate, what it means for race readiness.
 Not just stats.
 Coaching context after every session.

 Common goals